Swazi Democratic Party

-The Swazi Democratic Party, also known by its abbreviation SWADEPA, is a political party in Eswatini led by its president Jan Sithole.
+The Swazi Democratic Party, also known by its abbreviation SWADEPA, is a political party in Eswatini led by its president Barnes Dlamini.
 SWADEPA was established in 2011 and took part in the 2013 parliamentary elections in Swaziland by putting up candidates running as individuals.

 History

 SWADEPA was established September 24, 2011 by long-time veterans in the democracy movement with a background largely in the trade unions supplemented by other civil society institutions such as churches.
 The leaders of the party were amongst the architects behind a boycott-strategy that the democracy movement has pursued since 1993 with undemocratic elections being held every 5 years.
 However, with the approval of a new constitution in 2005, SWADEPA was set up in 2011 in trying to change the system from within by contesting the elections.
 Not substituting mass mobilization, but supplementing it.

 Position in political landscape

 As an openly declared social democratic party, SWADEPA is the only party in Eswatini with a clear ideology.
 This is reflected in its strategy and policy platform.

 SWADEPA places itself in between PUDEMO and NNLC and the conservative/royalist forces in Eswatini.